-The calculator and the EVA do not replace the 2013-2014 Free Application for Federal Student Aid (FAFSA), which should be completed after January 1, 2013.
+The calculator and the EVA do not replace your Free Application for Federal Student Aid (FAFSA), which should be completed in October of your senior year.
 Your submitted FAFSA will be the final determinant for your need based aid.

 Before beginning, it will be helpful for both student and parent to have the following items available: